Caucasian squirrel: Biology and behavior

 Breeding occurs throughout the year, but is more common in spring or autumn.
 Litters range from two to seven, with three or four being typical, and the young are fully mature by five or six months of age.

 Conservation

 A survey in 2008 found that the species remained abundant within Turkey, however declines are noted in population within the Levant region.
 The guides for a survey in 1993 in Israel stated that they considered the species to be nearly extinct within the area studied.
 Whilst the Caucasian squirrel is threatened by poaching and deforestation, the declines recorded are not sufficient to qualify them as anything other than "Least Concern" by the International Union for Conservation of Nature.
 Hunting of the species is banned by the Central Hunting Commission, and the Caucasian squirrel is protected by the Bern Convention and the EU Habitats Directive.

+Relationship with humans

+Caucasian squirrels are hunted both as food and for their pelts in most of their range.
+They are sometimes considered a pest animal in nut and fruit orchards.